Login

 Ecommerce businesses often need short term cash to capitalize on competitive opportunities.
 The problem is that online sellers have difficulty working with traditional lenders.

-Traditional lenders struggle to underwrite ecommerce businesses for three key reasons:
+Traditional lenders struggle to underwrite bank loans for ecommerce businesses for three key reasons:

 • Traditional underwriting is mismatched

-To assess lending risk, banks and credit unions use old school criteria like business credit scores, credit histories, collateral, industry information and historical financials.
+To assess lending risk, banks and credit unions use old school criteria like business credit scores, credit histories, collateral, industry information and historical financials to assess readiness for a bank loan.
 They don’t use metrics that are meaningful indicators of ecommerce business potential.
 These metrics include online sales volumes, website traffic, conversion rates, and online ad performance.

 • Lack of collateral

-Physical assets, such as inventory or a building, are generally required by banks as collateral.
-There are few material assets in ecommerce.
+Physical assets, such as inventory or a building, are generally required by banks as collateral for a bank loan.
+There are few material assets in ecommerce, despite the fact that ecommerce funding is typically used as an inventory loan.

 • Perceived higher risks

 Banks are averse to risks associated with credit card sales, which is the main source of ecommerce sales.
 Ecommerce businesses are also subject to cyber risk, which could negatively impact performance.
 Ecommerce businesses often have a diverse array of customers with less predictable behavior.
-It is easier for banks to lend in an industry or market where they understand customer behavior, such as the restaurant industry.
-When underwriters cannot accurately predict where the business’s customers will come from, they perceive the business as more risky.
+It is easier to acquire a bank loan in an industry or market where they understand customer behavior, such as the restaurant industry.
+When underwriters cannot accurately predict where the business’s customers will come from, they perceive the business as more risky and unable to handle a bank loan.

 Basic small business financing

-Just like any small business, ecommerce companies can turn to basic small business funding options for cash flow.
+Just like any small business, ecommerce companies can turn to basic small business funding platforms for cash flow.
 These options can help manage cash flow, but they also present challenges.

 Bootstrapping